-Based on the staff's review of the decommissioning program overview, the staff the overview to be consistent with the guidance in Section 10.1 of NUREG-1520 (NRC, 2002a).
+Based on the staff's review of the Decommissioning program overview, the staff has concluded the Decommissioning Program Overview Summary to be consistent with the guidance in Section 10.1 of NUREG-1520 (NRC, 2002a).
 The overview addressed the following areas:

-- general decommissioning program intended to release the facility for unrestricted use; - features to minimize worker exposure and waste volumes; - planned decommissioning steps; - management and organization during decommissioning;
+- General decommissioning program intended to release the facility for unrestricted use; - Features to minimize worker exposure and waste volumes; - Planned decommissioning steps; - Management and organization during decommissioning;

-- application of health and safety requirements; - management of radioactive and hazardous wastes; - security and nuclear material control; - proposed recordkeeping program to meet the requirements in 10 CFR 30.35(g), 10 CFR 40.36(f), and 10 CFR 70.25(g); and - decommissioning processes that identify the facilities to be used for decontamination activities, describes the decontamination procedures that will be prepared, and the expected decontamination results.
+- Application of health and safety requirements; - Management of radioactive and hazardous wastes; - Security and nuclear material control; - Proposed recordkeeping program to meet the requirements in 10 CFR 30.35(g), 10 CFR 40.36(f), and 10 CFR 70.25(g); and - Decommissioning processes that identify the facilities to be used for decontamination activities, the decontamination procedures that will be prepared, and the expected decontamination results.